ethangame29/SRUS-EG-Games/knowledge-and-reflection.md

 > - Collision Resistance.
 > - Sensitivity to input changes.
 > - Item Access Speed.
+I Picked Collision Resistance because it allows for storing far greater amounts of data which is extremely common.
+I Picked Sensitivity to input changes because it allows for more unique hashes and greater collision resistance.
+I Picked Item Access Speed because it is important that the program can run at a decent speed.
+A hash map allows for indexing an item based on a key which is near instant, whereas a method like iterating can take a while depending on the items position and the data structure size.
 4. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?

 > I would use the second hash function as the required purpose of the assessment is to handle hash collisions.
-Using this function will often produce both unique and colliding hashes which is useful for testing.
+Using this function will produce many colliding hashes which is useful for testing.

 5. In your own words, explain each line in the pearson hash function above in terms of the criteria you listed in question 2.